mik-moo/bikesharing/README.md

 - Most bikes are checked out for an average of approximately 30 minutes to an hour.

-- The hightest number of trips is 5:00-6:00pm on Mondays, Tuesdays and Thursdays.
+- The highest number of trips is 5:00-6:00pm on Mondays, Tuesdays and Thursdays.

 - Of users that disclosed, males had the highest usage rate, especially during work day commute hours.